Bel Ami (South Korean TV series)

-Bel Ami is a 2013–2014 South Korean romantic comedy television series starring Jang Keun-suk, Lee Ji-eun, Lee Jang-woo, and Han Chae-young.
+Bel Ami is a 2013–2014 South Korean romantic comedy television series starring Jang Keun-suk, IU, Lee Jang-woo, and Han Chae-young.
 Based on the same-titled 17-volume manhwa by Chon Kye-young, it aired on KBS2 from November 20, 2013, to January 9, 2014, on Wednesdays and Thursdays at 22:00 (KST) for 16 episodes.

 Synopsis

 Dokgo Ma-te (Jang Keun-suk) is a pretty boy.
 His mother dies without giving him the password to meet his father, whom he never knew.
 Ma-te's mother gives it instead to Hong Yoo-ra (Han Chae-young), an ex-heiress who was once the daughter-in-law of a wealthy family.
 A family that she thinks Ma-te's father is the chairman of.
 Yoo-ra promises to give him the password if he conquers several women and learns valuable lessons from each of them so as to conquer Na Hong-ran, Yoo-ra's ex mother-in-law and the Chairman Park Ki-suk's wife, who is evil and ruthless.
 But then Kim Bo-tong (IU), an ordinary girl from a poor background decides to aid Ma-te in pursuing his father's heels.
 She has had a huge crush on him since high school and is willing to do anything to help him succeed.
 Despite himself, Ma-te falls for Bo-tong.

 But Choi David (Lee Jang-woo), who is also the Chairman's secret son and is like the male Bo-tong, falls for her too, leading into a conflict of romance and deception.